vinodkd/guts/book/01_size.md

 		}
 		// SLOC: 5, Size: ?

-Quite a few questions arise (which are equally applicable to other similar languages, by the way, so this is not a Java rant):
+Quite a few questions arise (which are equally applicable to other similar languages, by the way, so this is not a Java-specific discussion; its merely used as an example):

 1. Is line 1 a single __Statement__, or does each access of a package/class variable constitute an atomic unit of code execution?
 2. Similarly, is a function call a single __Statement__, or is it actually an alias for a collection of statements - a compound statement, if you will?